20-21 March 2014

 SESSION SEVEN: WRAP-UP

-This session will discuss the scope for and modalities of future collaboration between the OECD and the Growth Dialogue.
+This session discussed the scope for and modalities of future collaboration between the OECD and the Growth Dialogue.

 Co-Chairs: Danny Leipziger, Managing Director, Growth Dialogue, and Dirk Pilat, Deputy Director for Science, Technology and Industry, OECD